 All members of the Global Health and Social Medicine faculty are available to discuss research interests and possible projects.
 Please browse the linked faculty information pages to learn about individual faculty members' research interests.
 Students should contact faculty directly.
 Names on the list either link to e-mail or to web pages with the e-mail listed.

-See the Scholars in Medicine Office site to find current projects and related information.
+See the Office of Scholarly Engagement site to find current projects and related information.
 For more information about global health projects, please email Jennifer Kasper at firstname.lastname@example.org .
-Dr. Kasper is chair of the Harvard Medical School Scholars in Medicine Faculty Advisory Committee on Global Health.
+Dr. Kasper is chair of the Harvard Medical School Office of Scholarly Engagement Faculty Advisory Committee on Global Health.

 Community-based treatment of multidrug-resistant tuberculosis in Lima, Peru - Sonya Shin, HMS 1998